Clownfish Breeding Journal

 If you are interested in purchasing a book on the subject, the best book is written by Joyce Wilkerson titled: Clownfishes: A Guide to their Captive Care, Breeding & Natural History.
 The problem is that this book isn’t in circulation anymore–but if you see it around in a local fish store or from someone getting out of the hobby, snatch it up.
 It is an easy read, has great pictures in it and is a blast.

-Perhaps your best real-world option for a book on the subject is Matthew L. Wittenrich’s book, The Complete Illustrated Breeder’s Guide to Marine Aquarium Fishes.
+The best overall book about breeding saltwater fish is Matthew L. Wittenrich’s book, The Complete Illustrated Breeder’s Guide to Marine Aquarium Fishes.
 Disclaimer here–this is an affiliate link through Amazon–and I’ll get a small commission if you buy from Amazon.
 No pressure at all–but I like the Amazon links because you can read reviews and even browse the book online.
 If you decide it sounds interesting, get your copy from your fish store or book store of choice–just know that if you buy anything via that link–Amazon will know you came from here and the blog gets a small credit.
 For what it’s worth, Witt’s book is my favorite aquarium book, period.
 The only reason I put it second to Joyce’s book on the list here is because Breeder’s Guide covers much more than just clownfish breeding.
 The book covers everything you need to know to get your hands wet and try clownfish breeding.
 If you’re a nerd like me, you’ll end up sleeping with this book under your pillow.

 A third option is Frank H. Hoff’s book, Conditioning, Spawning, and Rearing of Fish, with an Emphasis on Marine Clownfish.
 It’s not really a fair assessment, because I read the above two books first (and was biased by them) but I found Hoff’s book to be less of a page turner.
 I read Wilkerson and Wittenrich’s books cover-to-cover multiple times, whereas I found myself skimming through Hoff’s book.
 Also trivial, but the edition I have of Hoff’s book is not bound as nicely as the other books.
 The pages are filled with graphs and tables–so it reads more like a research paper than a mass-market book–so if that’s your thing, go for it.
 This book is also harder to get than some other books.
 That link was also an affiliate link.